 Brusafe is the Brussels security campus.
 It comprises four schools - the Police Academy, the Training Centre of the Brussels Fire Brigade, the Institute for Training in Emergency Medical Assistance, and the Regional School of Public Administration.

-The organization became one in 2020, bringing all four schools together in one shared location.
+The organisation became one in 2020, bringing all four schools together in one shared location.
 Brusafe trains around 500 people every year.

-The merger of the four schools provided an opportunity to upgrade and modernize legacy IT systems and create a new infrastructure.
+The merger of the four schools provided an opportunity to upgrade and modernise legacy IT systems and create a new infrastructure.

-IT Manager Grégory Hermans was keen to leverage the cloud and in particular, create a serverless environment that would eliminate on-premise infrastructure such as print servers, deliver flexibility and scalability to support future growth, as well as reduce the burden on IT.
+IT Manager Grégory Hermans was keen to leverage the cloud and in particular, create a serverless environment that would eliminate on-premise infrastructure such as print servers, deliver flexibility and scalability to support future growth, and reduce the burden on IT.

 It was also important that the print infrastructure supported secure print release and enabled guest printing.

-HCP enables organizations to eliminate print servers and benefit from the agility and innovation of cloud technology.
+HCP enables organisations to eliminate print servers and benefit from the agility and innovation of cloud technology.
 It’s completely serverless - the only hardware required is the print devices themselves.